KroniK907/UrTUltimateConfig/README.md

 ## Features of this Config

 + Scrollable Menus for selecting gear loadouts as well as rcon functions etc.
-+ Easy access to changing senstivinty
++ Easy access to changing senstivity
 + Easy access to changing Volume
 + Easy access to standard radio commands
 + A Demo watching mode that has many keys set up for recording demos